pingcap/docs/dumpling-overview.md

 <CustomContent platform="tidb">

 Dumpling also supports reading credential files from `~/.aws/credentials`.
-For more Dumpling configuration, see the configuration of [External storages](/br/backup-and-restore-storages.md).
+Parameters for exporting data to Amazon S3 using Dumpling are the same as the parameters used in BR.
+For more parameter descriptions, see [external storage URI](/br/backup-and-restore-storages.md#uri-format).

 </CustomContent>